CiscoDevNet/ise-servicenow/README.md

 ![](images/createAuthZrule2.png)

-In this example, the AuthZ rule "DROP\_PING" pushes a dACL that drops PING traffic for the workstation.
+In this example, the AuthZ rule "DROP_PING" pushes a dACL that drops PING traffic for the workstation.
 However, this could be customized in a variety of ways including a redirect to a splash page that informs the user their device is not in the inventory.

-## 5. Verify ERS Functionality via Postman
+## STEP 5.
+Verify ERS Functionality via Postman

 Now that ISE rules/policies have been setup, let's test the functionality using Postman.
 Reminder that we will need to search for the MAC address of the endpoint for our inventory to obtain the GUID for the record within ISE.
 This GUID will then be used to gather additional details about the endpoint and/or update the endpoint record.